-Automation Task - The Automation Task is a set of triggers and filters that is attached to one or more workflows.
-It includes at least one trigger, optional filters and workflow(s).
+Automation Task - The Automation Task is a set of triggers and filters that is attached to one or more action groups including at least one trigger and optional filters.

-Trigger - An event that results in a workflow running.
-It's important to remember that only triggers can start a workflow and that at least one trigger is necessary to perform any automated action.
+Trigger - An event that results in an action group running.
+It's important to remember that only triggers can start an action group and that at least one trigger is necessary to perform any automated action.
 Visiting an important page, filling out a form, and arriving at a site from a link in an email can all be great triggers.

 Filter - An optional part of an Automation Task that is used to narrow the scope of triggers.
 Filters are only tested when triggers are fired.

-Workflow - Actions grouped together to accomplish a desired result.
-Workflows can be saved independently and attached to one or more triggers in an Automation Task.
+Action Group - Actions grouped together to accomplish a desired result.
+Action Groups can be saved independently and attached to one or more triggers in an Automation Task.

-Action - An event that happens as a result of a Workflow running.
+Action - An event that happens as a result of an action group running.
 Here are some examples:

 - Immediately send an email.

 - After 2 days, send email "No. 2"